 “A public accommodation is a private entity that owns, operates, leases, or leases to, a place of public accommodation.
 Places of public accommodation include a wide range of entities, such as restaurants, hotels, theaters, doctors’ offices, pharmacies, retail stores, museums, libraries, amusement parks, private schools, and day care centers.
 Private clubs and religious organizations are exempt from the ADA’s title III requirements for public accommodations.”

 Let’s summarize what we have learned so far:

 1. The aim of the ADA is to remove barriers to people living with disabilities in all areas of life and to ensure there is no discrimination based on disability.

 2. According to Title III of the ADA, places of public accommodation must make modifications in order to be accessible to people with disabilities.

 3. Places of public accommodation include a wide range of entities such as restaurants, hotels and theatres.

 With that, it’s time for Chapter 2.

-We will also examine the wave of ADA / web accessibility related lawsuits and how ambulance-chasing lawyers found a niche that is very profitable for them, but very problematic for you.
+We will also examine ADA requirements for websites, the wave of ADA / web accessibility related lawsuits and how ambulance-chasing lawyers found a niche that is very profitable for them, but very problematic for you.